She wrote, “I am very very new to homeschooling . . .” and asked for help.

 Foundation Literacy Skills and Knowledge.

-Depending on grade and skills, language arts includes foundation literacy — phonics (sounds-letter connections), phonemic awareness, alphabet knowledge, letter formation (handwriting, including cursive), spelling, word study, how to sound out words, grammar — grades K-5.
+Depending on grade and skills, language arts includes foundation literacy — phonics (sounds-letter connections), phonemic awareness, alphabet knowledge, letter formation (handwriting, including cursive), spelling, word study, how to sound out words (both to read and to write), word grammar, and sentence grammar.
+Usually this involves grades K-5.
 Since my expertise as an former classroom teacher, administrator, and provider of professional development is in the area of foundation literacy, I taught and guided my daughter in our elementary language arts lessons.
-So Do NOT let the thought of teaching phonics or cursive or grammar overwhelm you.
-The GOOD NEWS is I provide lots of help.
+And I can help you, too!
+Do NOT be overwhelmed at the thought of teaching phonics or cursive or grammar overwhelm you.
+The GOOD NEWS is I can virtually co-teach with you.
+That’s right!
+The success of literacy lessons will be the result of our partnership.
+I do the planning, systematic teaching, and explicit modeling.
+You, as co-teacher, manage the space, schedule, supplies and monitor engagement and provide encouragement.

 — Phonics and Handwriting (letter formation).